The Catalan Sardana: a guide to getting off on the right foot

 A friendly tradition

 Everyone participates in the sardana, beginners and all.
-To do this, there are certain rules to respect: couples must stay together.
 So single people join a circle specially for them.
 Generally you alternate men and women in the circle.

 If the circle becomes too big, it divides, so the more dancers there are the more impressive it looks as the place fills up with circles.